Last updated on June 6th, 2021

-The returns you receive from Cash+ depends on the performances of these funds.
+As such, the returns you receive from Cash+ depends on the performances of those funds.

 Meanwhile, Etiqa states that Dash PET is capital guaranteed in the policy form.

-For Syfe Cash+, you do not have any minimum to start using the platform.
+For Syfe Cash+, you do not need a minimum amount to start using the platform.
 You can even invest $1 into the portfolio!

 Meanwhile for Dash PET, you are required to put in a minimum of $50 to receive the interest credit each month.

-The minimum amount is really low, and you should be able to meet the requirement.
+The minimum amount is really low, so you should be able to meet the requirement.